Symptoms of Hormone Imbalance in Woman

 Estrogen Levels and Appetite

 Fluctuating hormone levels, including during women’s regular menstrual cycles, can trigger mood changes.
 Some women will use comfort foods high in fat, calories, sugar, and salt to improve their mood.
 Unfortunately, eating these foods usually backfires, making women feel worse.
 Sodium increases water retention and bloating.
 Sugar, excess fat, and calories will cause unwanted weight gain.
 Low estrogen levels also reduce leptin production.
 Leptin is an important hormone that helps inhibit appetite.
 You can combat hormonal weight gain by keeping a healthy diet and regular exercise.
-Eating lean meats, healthy fats, complex carbs, whole grains, and fresh fruits and vegetables helps prevent PMS symptoms and encourages blood glucose levels and weight loss.
+Eating lean meats, healthy fats, complex carbs, whole grains, and fresh fruits and vegetables helps prevent PMS symptoms.
+It encourages blood glucose levels and weight loss.

 Causes of Constant Vaginal Dryness